Thank you! Your submission has been received!

 • Transform Data into Insights: Knowing what users do and how they deal with certain products or services allows companies to hypothesize what should be developed and how their user experience can be improved.

-• Test insights regarding best practices: After having all the insights gathered, it's important to analyze how they can cope with the existing industry patterns and market's best practices.
+• Test insights regarding best practices: After having all the insights gathered, it's important to analyse how they can cope with the existing industry patterns and market's best practices.
 The goal is to understand if they are suitable for the audience they are targeted for.

 • Transform insights into useful setups: Once the insights are validated, it's time to create the first design concepts to solve the encountered issues.
 This is made based on the information gathered and treated previously throughout the process.